Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

 ### Standard upgrade

 In most cases, administrators will be performing a standard upgrade and not a CSM-only system upgrade.
-In the standard upgrade, worker NCN image customization and node personalization steps are required.
+In the standard upgrade, the new worker NCN images must be customized, and all NCNs must have their personalization configurations updated in CFS.

 **NOTE:** For the standard upgrade, it will not be possible to rebuild NCNs on the current, pre-upgraded CSM version after performing these steps.
 Rebuilding NCNs will become the same thing as upgrading them.